 4. Decrease Disease

 Researchers from Harvard T.H.
-Chan School of Public Health and Brigham and Women’s Hospital conducted a study where they followed a group of over 108,000 women and found “that women in greener areas had a 41% lower death rate for kidney disease, a 34% lower death rate for respiratory disease, and a 13% lower death rate for cancer than those living in areas with less greenery.”
+Chan School of Public Health and Brigham and Women’s Hospital conducted a study where they followed a group of over 108,000 women and found “that women in greener areas had a 41% lower death rate for kidney disease and a 34% lower death rate for respiratory disease than those living in areas with less greenery.”
 Those percentages are huge, yet not surprising.
 We can add years on to our lives simply by living in a greener area.

 We can easily speculate that clean air, relaxing atmosphere, and perhaps more exercise are just a few factors that we can credit with these healthy results.
 But it seems that just seeing green is good for you.
 Pretty cool, right?